-SurModics Pharmaceuticals, Inc. In July 2007, the Company acquired 100% of the capital stock of SurModics Pharmaceuticals, Inc. (SurModics Pharma) drug delivery company that provides proprietary polymer-based technologies to companies developing pharmaceutical products.
-The sellers of SurModics Pharma are still eligible to receive up to \$15.5 million in additional consideration based on successful achievement of specific milestones through calendar 2011.
+SurModics Pharmaceuticals, Inc. In July 2007, the Company acquired 100% of the capital stock of SurModics Pharmaceuticals, Inc. (SurModics Pharma) a drug delivery company that provides proprietary polymer-based technologies to companies developing pharmaceutical products.
+The sellers of SurModics Pharma are still eligible to receive up to \$2.9 million in additional consideration based on successful achievement of specified milestones through calendar 2011.